hashicorp/terraform-provider-vsphere/README.md

 ## Contributing

-The Terraform Provider for vSphere is the work of many contributors and the project team appreciates your help!
+The Terraform Provider for VMware vSphere is the work of many contributors and the project team appreciates your help!

 If you discover a bug or would like to suggest an enhancement, submit [an issue][provider-issues].
 Once submitted, your issue will follow the [lifecycle][provider-issue-lifecycke] process.